-- 10.9.2 The total number of persons on board (including competitor) shall not exceed 3. - 10.9.3 Competitors may be required to perform a particular flight "solo" as specified in the task data.
+- 10.9.1 Competitors may carry other crew during a flight, and they may perform any duties he wishes to assign to them, except to act as pilot-in-command. - 10.9.2 The total number of persons on board (including competitor) shall not exceed 3. - 10.9.3 Competitors may be required to perform a particular flight "solo" as specified in the task data.
 Penalty: the competitor will not achieve a result.